whoisYeshua/webpack-simple-boilerplate/README.md

   npm run watch
 ```

-Dev Server (provides you with a simple web server and the ability to use live reloading):
+Dev Server (provides you with a simple web server and the ability to use HMR):

 ```bash
   npm start